YonYoon/StudyOn/README.md

 [App Store](https://apps.apple.com/kz/app/studyon/id6736627832)

 ## To-do
+- [ ] Categories for tasks
+- [ ] Change 'Timer' to 'Tracker'
+- [ ] In 'Tracker' user can choose category and a task for this category
+- [ ] In 'Analytics' change sessions to include category
+- [ ] Divide sessions in 'Analytics' by categories
+- [ ] Add graphs in 'Analytics'
+- [ ] !!!
+Fix bug that when there is a chosen task it will be displayed in 'Rest' session
 - [ ] !!!
 Add 'finishedAt' property to Session class
 - [ ] !!!
 Display on SessionListCellView if task completed or not
 - [ ] !!
 Timer does not change it's value first time